Meet the experts presenting at RAIIDIUS 2026.

 Dr. Hripcsak is Vivian Beaumont Allen Professor in the Department of Biomedical Informatics at Columbia University.
 He is a board-certified internist with degrees in chemistry, medicine, and biostatistics.
 Dr. Hripcsak’s current research focus is on the clinical information stored in electronic health records and on the development of next-generation health record systems.
 Using nonlinear time series analysis, machine learning, knowledge engineering, and natural language processing, he is developing the methods necessary to support clinical research and patient safety initiatives.
 He serves as a PI on Columbia’s eMERGE grant, as a PI on Columbia’s regional recruitment center for the All of Us precision medicine program, and as site PI for Columbia’s role on the All of Us Data and Research Center.
 Dr. Hripcsak is a fellow of the National Academy of Medicine, the American College of Medical Informatics, and the New York Academy of Medicine.
 He has published over 350 papers.

-Dr. Ostropolets is an Associate Director at Janssen Research and Development, a Johnson & Johnson Company where she works on methods to advance observational research for medical products safety.
-More broadly, as Adjunct Assistant Professor of Biomedical Informatics at Columbia University and a long-standing OHDSI collaborator, she designs, builds and disseminates frameworks, approaches and tools for minimizing bias in observational research with a specific focus on patient phenotyping.
+Dr. Ostropolets is an Associate Director at Johnson & Johnson Innovative Medicine and Adjunct Assistant Professor of Biomedical Informatics at Columbia University.
+She works on methods to advance observational research for medical products safety.
+She is a long-standing OHDSI collaborator, she designs, builds and disseminates frameworks, approaches and tools for minimizing bias in observational research with a specific focus on patient phenotyping.
 Since 2022, she has led the OHDSI Vocabulary improvement initiative focused on improving the quality, fit-for-use, and transparency of the OHDSI Standardized Vocabularies.
 Dr. Ostropolets received her medical degree and completed her residency at Kharkiv National Medical University.
-Before joining Janssen, she was Director, Head of Innovation Lab for Odysseus Data Services coordinating business intelligence initiative for harmonization and visualization of real-world data.
+Before joining Johnson & Johnson Innovative Medicine, she was Director, Head of Innovation Lab for Odysseus Data Services coordinating business intelligence initiative for harmonization and visualization of real-world data.

 Executive Director - STI Program, Bureau of Hepatitis, HIV, and Sexually Transmitted Infections